ohdsi-studies/Covid19VaccineAesiDiagnostics/CohortDiagnostics/README.md

 License
 =======
-The ThrombosisWithThrombocytopeniaSyndrome package is licensed under Apache License 2.0
+The Covid19VaccineAesiDiagnostics package is licensed under Apache License 2.0

 Development
 ===========
-ThrombosisWithThrombocytopeniaSyndrome was developed in ATLAS and R Studio.
+Covid19VaccineAesiDiagnostics was developed in ATLAS and R Studio.

 ### Development status